Uncodified constitution: Saudi Arabia

 Saudi Arabia has no legally binding written constitution.
 In 1960, King Faisal declared the Quran, the religious text of Islam, to be the constitution.
 However, in 1992, the Basic Law of Saudi Arabia was adopted by royal decree.

+South Korea

+Under contemporary constitution of South Korea after 1987, South Korea recognize unwritten constitution by decisions of the Constitutional Court of Korea.
+Major example of such constitution is a customary constitution identifying Seoul as national capital city, by decision in 2004 (2004Hun-Ma554).

 United Kingdom

 In the United Kingdom, there is no defining document that can be termed "the constitution".
 Because the political system evolved over time, rather than being changed suddenly in an event such as a revolution, collapse of government or overthrow of monarchy, it is continuously being defined by acts of parliament and decisions of the courts.
 The closest the UK has come to a constitutional code has been the Treaty of Union 1707.

 Due to the United Kingdom having an uncodified constitution, many acts have been added to the collection of constitutional statutes, such as the Parliament Acts 1911 and 1949, the Freedom of Information Act 2000, the Human Rights Act 1998 and the Dissolution and Calling of Parliament Act 2022.
 This means the United Kingdom's constitutional rules are not written in a single document.